meliao/osdc_support/publicdata.rst

 EXAMPLE:  Using the Query Tool
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The query tool allows a user to search a dataset for the parameters they wish, returning a list of Digital Ids that match the data they are looking for.
 In the example below we will use the query tool to generate a list of Digital IDs relevant to the :ref:`NEXRAD analysis example<nexrad-example>`.
+As part of the NOAA CRADA, the OCC committed to store all of the 2015 NEXRAD L2 archival data in the Griffin object storage.
+The ID service relies on NEXRAD L2 data in OSDC Griffin and made publicly available by other NOAA BDP collaborators like Amazon Web Services.

 * Go to the `NEXRAD L2 data page <https://opensciencedatacloud.org/publicdata/noaa-nexrad-l2/>`_.
 * Scroll to the Search Service at the bottom of the page.